ZeronSix/opengl-series-csharp/README.md

 Original C++/Objective-C code is [here](https://github.com/tomdalling/opengl-series).

-# Other things that i need to do
+# Things that i need to do
 - Linux and Mac OS X support via Mono.
 - Android and iOS support via Xamarin.Android and Xamarin.iOS.
 - Do something with GLEW.
 - tdogl framework is not fully ported.
-Only things that need to compile the source code are ported.
+Only things that source code needs to be compiled are ported.
 - Fix some bugs

 # Credits